Rishpraveen/My-Edge-AI-project/README.md

 **Explore, Experience, and Evaluate the Future of On-Device Generative AI with Google AI Edge.**

-The Google AI Edge Gallery is an experimental app that puts the power of cutting-edge Generative AI models directly into your hands, running entirely on your Android *(available now)* and iOS *(coming soon)* devices.
-Dive into a world of creative and practical AI use cases, all running locally, without needing an internet connection once the model is loaded.
-Experiment with different models, chat, ask questions with images, explore prompts, and more!

 **Overview**
 <img width="1532" alt="Overview" src="https://github.com/user-attachments/assets/4f2702d7-91a0-4eb3-aa76-58bc8e7089c6" />